Bdot42/mfakto/README-mfakto.txt

 # 0 What is mfakto #
 ####################

-mfakto is a program for trial factoring of mersenne numbers.
-The name mfakto is "Mersenne FAKTorisation with OpenCL".
+mfakto is the OpenCL-port of mfactc.
+It aims to contain the same features and application use cases in time. mfaktc is a program for trial factoring of mersenne numbers.
+The name mfaktc is "Mersenne FAKTorisation with Cuda".
 Faktorisation is a mixture of the english word "factorisation" and the german word "Faktorisierung".
 It uses CPU and GPU resources.